NewfundametalsDAO/FrankenDAO/README.md

 ## Refundable.sol

 This contract is for shared functionality of refunding transactions.
-It is implemented by Staking and Governance, with the following functions being
+It is implemented by Staking and Governance, with the following functions being refundable:
-refundable:

 1. Proposing
 2. Voting
 3. Staking
 4. Delegating

 Each of these contracts has a `setRefunds()` function that allows Governance to turn refunding on and off at the function level.

+Although no user can earn money through refunds, a malicious user could abuse this functionality waste funds.
+For this reason, we've implemented a cap on 1 refund per day for staking and delegating.
+There is no cap on proposing or voting because (a) proposing requires having a large % of FrankenPunks, and we don't believe a major holder would want to waste treasury funds and (b) users can only vote once per proposal, so this can't be abuse.
+In the case that these assumptions do not hold, the protocol is able to freeze all refunding to avoid major losses.

-All refunds will start as true and the founders will contribute 5 ETH to each of the two contracts for gas refunds.
+All four functions will start as refundable and the founders will contribute 5 ETH to each of the two contracts for gas refunds.
 When this pool runs out, the community will decide whether to keep refunds on and refill the contracts, or turn them off.

+If the community fails to make a decision and a contract runs out of funds, the functions will continue to operate as normal, but refunds will stop being processed.
+An event will be emitted to notify the team that refunds are failing, so they have a record of which users are owed how much in case they would like to reimburse them at a later date.

 # Known Risks